-- coordinating the Practicum/Internship experience.
-The LBC Supervisor provides LBC orientation, professional development opportunities as well as assistance and consultation to SCHOOL site supervisors. - 4.
-Informing the student of the requirement to adhere to the administrative policies, rules, standards, schedules, and practices of the SCHOOL. - 5.
-Requiring the PROFESSIONAL SERVICE STUDENT to purchase student professional liability insurance through the American Counseling Association (ACA) OR ASCA. - 6.
-Providing on-campus or online small group supervision conducted bi-weekly by the LBC Supervisor.
-PROFESSIONAL SERVICE STUDENT will make case presentations about their work in the SCHOOL and discuss possible strategies for working with these cases.
+- 1. Identifying students who have completed the required prerequisites for the Practicum/Internship experience. - 2.
+Providing the school with a course syllabus that clearly delineates LBC student expectations. - 3.
+Identifying a qualified faculty member (Student Supervisor) as a point of contact for the Practicum/Internship experience.
+The LBC Supervisor provides LBC students with an orientation, professional development opportunities, as well as assistance and consultation to school site supervisors. - 4.
+Informing the student of the requirement to adhere to the administrative policies, rules, standards, schedules, and practices of the school. - 5.
+Requiring the LBC student to purchase student professional liability insurance through the American School Counseling Association (ASCA). - 6.
+Providing on-campus or online small group supervision by the LBC Supervisor.
 These group supervision meetings will be conducted with a heavy emphasis on the ethical treatment of confidential client information.
-Names and other key client identifying data will not be used in these presentations.

-7. Awarding the student's final grade.
-LBC gives considerable weight to the evaluation of the PROFESSIONAL SERVICE STUDENT provided by the SCHOOL supervisor in the grade determination.
+Names and other key client identifying data will not be used. - 7.
+Awarding the student's final grade.
+LBC gives considerable weight to the evaluation of the LBC student provided by the school supervisor in the grade determination.

-The SCHOOL shall be responsible for the following:
+The school shall be responsible for the following:

-- 1. Providing an orientation to the student that fully describes the SCHOOL and its policies, procedures and services provided.
-The orientation should describe the student counselor's expected role in the SCHOOL. - 2.
-Identifying a qualified SCHOOL site supervisor.
-The site supervisor must be a licensed / certified SCHOOL COUNSELOR and have at least five years of professional experience. - 3.
-Providing the opportunity for the PROFESSIONAL SERVICE STUDENT to engage in a variety of appropriate counseling activities under supervision.
-A CONTRACT specifying the duties the PROFESSIONAL SERVICE STUDENT will be performing and estimating the time spent in each activity will be developed by the PROFESSIONAL SERVICE STUDENT and on-site supervisor.
-The CONTRACT will be signed by the PRACTICUM/INTERNSHIP STUDENT, on-site supervisor and LBC supervisor.
-As a minimum the CONTRACT must define the number and type of direct service hours/week the PROFESSIONAL SERVICE STUDENT will perform; number of indirect hours/week the PROFESSIONAL SERVICE STUDENT will perform; the number of hours of individual and group supervision the PROFESSIONAL SERVICE STUDENT will receive/week. - 4.
-Providing a minimum of 250 clock hours of counseling observation for Professional Service I over one academic semester, with 100 hours of "direct service". - 5.
-Providing a minimum of 350 clock hours of counseling experience for the Professional Service II over one academic semester.
-Of these, 200 hours are in "direct service".
-The remainder may be in other counseling related activities that are in support of the SCHOOL mission. - 6.
-Ensuring that direct on-site supervision is available to the PROFESSIONAL SERVICE STUDENT whenever he/she is counseling/advising or providing direct service to clients/students. - 7.
-Providing a minimum of one hour per week of individual supervision (using audiotape, videotape, and or direct observation) delivered by a qualified on-site supervisor. - 8.
-Providing the opportunity for the PROFESSIONAL SERVICE STUDENT to become familiar with a variety of professional activities other than direct service. - 9.
-Providing the opportunity for the PROFESSIONAL SERVICE STUDENT to gain supervised experience in the use of a variety of professional resources such as assessment instruments, computers, print and non-print media, professional literature, research and information on appropriate referral techniques. - 10.
-Preparing a formal evaluation of the PROFESSIONAL SERVICE STUDENT'S performance for each semester of the Professional Service prepared by the on-site supervisor.
-This evaluation will be used as a major factor in the evaluation of the
+1. Providing an orientation to the student that fully describes the school and its policies, procedures and services provided.
+The orientation should describe the student counselor's expected role in the school.

+- 2. Providing a qualified school site supervisor who must be a licensed / certified school counselor and have at least three years of professional experience. - 3.
+Providing the opportunity for the LBC student to engage in a variety of appropriate counseling activities under supervision.
+The site supervisor will specify the duties performed and estimate the time spent on each activity.
+Students are expected to keep a weekly time log.
+The log will be signed by the LBC student and the on-site supervisor weekly.
+As a minimum, the log must define the number and type of indirect/direct service hours/week. - 4.
+Ensuring that direct on-site supervision is available to the LBC student whenever he/she is counseling/advising or providing direct service to clients/students. - 5.
+Providing a minimum of one hour per week of individual supervision by a qualified on-site supervisor. - 6.
+Providing the opportunity for the LBC student to become familiar with a variety of professional activities other than direct service. - 7.
+Providing the opportunity for the LBC students to gain supervised experience in the use of a variety of professional resources such as assessment instruments, computer software and programs, print and non-print media, professional literature, research and information on appropriate referral techniques. - 8.
+Preparing a formal evaluation of the LBC student's performance prepared by the on-site supervisor.
+This evaluation will be used as a major factor in the evaluation of the LBC student by the LBC Supervisor.